Engee documentation

 Conclusions:

-In this example, tools were used to command a battery model with a simulation duration of 1 hour.
-The battery load profile was imported into the Workspace from the mat file.
-The simulation results were imported into the script and visualised for a given time interval using interactive Plots library graphs.
+In this example, tools were used for command control of a battery model with a simulation duration of 1 hour.
+The battery load profile was imported into the Workspace from a mat file.
+The simulation results were imported into a script and visualized for a given time interval using interactive graphs from the Plots library.